 Many “free” online accounts have at least some fees, but if you’re a responsible account holder, you can usually avoid them.
 For example, if you overdraw your account and leave a negative balance for months, you will likely get penalized for that.

 I’ve spent some time researching the availability of free, no-deposit online bank accounts, and I’ve put together some options that fit the criteria I mentioned above.
-Money expert Clark Howard really likes the low fees and excellent service credit unions usually offer, so it’s a good idea to check with credit unions in your area as well.
+Clark really likes the low fees and excellent service credit unions usually offer, so it’s a good idea to check with credit unions in your area as well.

 - Ally Bank